Considering the Cost of Dental Implants

 When considering the cost of dental implants and comparing quotes, there are several important points that should be kept in mind.

-While dentures and bridges are initially less expensive, the reason they are more affordable can be realized shortly after placement.
-Because these are older methods, they require more repair and often need to be replaced every five to ten years, making them actually more expensive over time.
-By contrast, dental implants, when placed and cared for properly, can last your entire life.
+While dentures and bridges initially cost less than dental implants, they require more repair and often need to be replaced every five to ten years, making them actually more expensive over time.
+By contrast, dental implants, when placed and cared for properly, can last for decades - even your entire life.

 Health of the Jaw Bone